World Association for Medical Law

 • Military law (e.g., battlefield triage, combatant health rights, medical experimentation on military personnel)

-• Competition law (e.g., pharma monopolies, market distortion in healthcare)
+• Competition law (e.g., pharma monopolies, antitrust issues, market distortions in healthcare)

-• Disciplinary law (e.g., license revocation, professional misconduct)
+• Disciplinary law (e.g., professional misconduct, license revocation)

-• Discrimination law (e.g., ageism, age discrimination and organ transplant, religious exemptions, disability access in healthcare, gender identity discrimination)
+• Discrimination law (e.g., age discrimination in access to healthcare, religious exemptions, disability rights in healthcare, gender discrimination)

-• Human rights law (e.g., right to health, mental health in detention)
+• Human rights law (e.g., right to health, mental health protections in detention, involuntary treatment and placement)

-• Constitutional law (e.g., healthcare as constitutional right, abortion as constitutional right)
+• Constitutional law (e.g., recognition of healthcare as a constitutional right, abortion as a constitutional right)

-• Global health law (e.g., WHO regulations, pandemic treaties)
+• Global health law (e.g., international health treaties, pandemic governance, prevention)

 © World Association for Medical Law